drkhrse/drkhrse_bezels_rgb30/README.md

 # drkhrse 1:1 RGB30 Bezels
 My 1:1 aspect ratio 720p portable system bezels for Retroarch.
-Currently a WIP with more setup instructions added later.
+Currently a WIP with more systems abd setup instructions added later.

 Originally created for the RGB30.